Last updated on May 24, 2023

 Jumbo earring backs are the oversized variety of friction backs.
 They differ from the classic version in size, hence the name.
 Jumbo backs feature a larger plate making them easier to manipulate and providing added security.
 They are used to keep larger earings from dropping; however, they are also more expensive than regular push backs.

-Screw backs, also known as threaded backs, are another classic choice mostly used for stud and drop earrings.
+Screw backs, also known as threaded backs, are another classic choice mainly used for stud and drop earrings.
 This type of earring backing has a post with a thread and a back like a nut that screws onto it up to the back of the earlobe.
 Screw back is a very secure option, especially for high-valued earrings.
 It cannot be pulled off, instead, it has to be unscrewed.

 The downside of the screw backing is that the post may cause irritation depending on the size of the hole in your ears, as threaded posts are usually slightly thicker and edgier than regular friction posts.
 Moreover, with frequent wear, threaded posts may become stripped, which would result in having them replaced.